Introduction to Level 1 of the Business Hierarchy of Needs®

 “Every business has a supply chain.
 A supply chain is defined as the accumulation of things upon which the company adds value,

-, and manages the customer experience until the end of life of the product.”
+sells that product or service to its customers, and manages the customer experience until the end of life of the product.”

 This definition is important because your effectiveness in managing your supply chain is what differentiates you from your competitors and allows you to grow and sustain your business.
 If your business is not in manufacturing or distribution, you might think that you do not have a supply chain.
 Every business has one as shown in the following examples: